What were some of the reasons Japan invaded the United States?

 The Philippines and Japan They wanted to gain power over their neighbors and also to oust American and European influences from the region.
 Early in 1941, the western powers were beginning to pay attention to the situation.
 America sent troops to the Philippines.

-READ ALSO: Which is the best site to practice data structures and algorithms?
+READ ALSO: Where is the best place to see molten lava?

 Why did America invade the Philippines?